gregorykau/Qanda-Searcher/README.md

 ## Features:

 - Beautified transcript layout (put a face to the speaker's name), search through the episode archive.
-- See Word-Clouds for each episode.
+- See word-clouds for each episode.
-- Browse panelists; see their bio, appearance list, and search for individual quotes (and see the context in which they said them through transcript position linking).
+- Browse panelists; see their bio, appearance list, and search for individual quotes (and see the context in which they were said through transcript position linking).
 - See staistics summaries regarding political representation of the audience, and gender representation of both audience and panel (via tableau).
-- Observe trends of word usage through the years and months of broadcasts.
+- Observe trends of word usage throughout the years and months of broadcasts.

+## Usage:
+- ```npm install```
+- ```node server.js``` to start the express server, then visit localhost:8081/qanda.html

 ## Screenshots: